kevinchatham/setup.sh/readme.md

 - You will be prompted to configure `zsh`.
 Use the default options and `exit` when dropped into the new shell.
 Everything should continue normally after that.

+- It is a good idea to restart the shell when everything has finished installing.
+It is normal for this to take some time.

 ### Resetting Ubuntu

 Ubuntu can be reset with one of these commands.